Skip to main content

 Hiatal Hernia VA Disability Ratings

 A hiatal hernia occurs when the upper part of the stomach bulges through the large muscle which separates the abdomen and the chest.
-These hernias may force food and acid back into the esophagus, which can cause or exacerbate gastroesophageal reflux disease (GERD).
+Large hiatal hernias are associated with GERD and GERD symptoms.
+This can include symptoms like heartburn, nausea, and vomiting.

 Symptoms of Hiatal Hernia